 Method A: Place a sieve over a sink or waste collection container.
 Pour the chitterlings into the sieve and distribute them over the surface of the sieve with a minimum of handling.
-Hold the sieve firmly and incline it 30 degrees (see Figure 2-3 for an example of a tilt block for use with a sink drain set at 30 degrees) to facilitate drainage, then start the stop watch and drain for exactly two minutes.
+Hold the sieve firmly and incline it 30 degrees (see Figure 2-3.
+"Sieve with Tilt Block Set at 30 Degrees" for an example of a tilt block for use with a sink drain set at 30 degrees) to facilitate drainage, then start the stop watch and drain for exactly two minutes.
 At the end of the drain time, immediately transfer the chitterlings to a drain pan for weighing.
 Determine the purged net weight of the chitterlings using the following formula and record in Column F of the worksheet.